ta275/ECE4960_SP19/Programming Assignment 1/README.md

 * Signed zero
 * Floating-point gradual underflow

-Additionally, a [spigot algorithm](https://en.wikipedia.org/wiki/Spigot_algorithm) is implemented to calculate &#960 with **arbitrary digits** of precision.
+Additionally, a [spigot algorithm](https://en.wikipedia.org/wiki/Spigot_algorithm) is implemented to calculate $\Pi$ with **arbitrary digits** of precision.
 The first 30 digits after the decimal point are reported.

 A short IEEE compliance report is generated to determine whether the platform obeys the IEEE 754 standard.
 A maximum of 10 violations is listed in this compliance report.
 A detailed log of the behavior for every rule is generated in a separate file.